 This class combines bookmaking techniques and writing activities in a fun filled two days.
-In this class you will work with a master bookmaker and a published author to explore four themes: inspiration, power, shape, and passion. created form whose sides drop outward as the lid is removed.
+In this class you will work with a master bookmaker and a published author to explore four themes: inspiration, power, shape, and passion.
+You will first create the basic structure of an explosion box, a specially created form whose sides drop outward as the lid is removed.
 You will then have the opportunity to engage the themes through guided writing activities, and make several unusual structures that relate to them.
 As we work through the weekend, you will fill your box with images and writings that capture your relationship-- your “take” --on these themes in your life.

 See the video of the

 There will be an additional $15 supply fee paid during the registration process.

 We will break for a 30 minute lunch.
 Please feel free to bring a bag lunch.
 BARN has a refrigerator to store your lunch in.

 Jennifer J. Wilhoit, Ph.D. is an author, mentor, editor, and spiritual ecologist who has been researching the connection between creativity and nature for over two decades.
 Through her practice, TEALarbor stories, Jennifer works individually with writers of many genres from all over the world; offers workshops, training, courses, and retreats to diverse audiences; and presents her work frequently at professional conferences.
 Jennifer has published three nonfiction books including Writing on the Landscape: Essays and Practices to Write, Roam, Renew (2017); dozens of articles, book chapters, essays, newspaper articles, and guest blogs.
 She’s currently working on her next book, scheduled for release later this year.
 Please visit her web site at www.tealarborstories.com